PicoCreator/smol-dev-js/spec/core/config.js.md

 # `core/config.js`

-This module is responsible for loading and managing the configuration of the AI Developer CLI.
+This module is responsible for loading and managing the configuration of the AI developer assistant.

 ## Functions

 ### `loadConfig()`

-- Description: Loads the configuration from the `.aidconfig` file in the project root.
+- Description: Loads the configuration from the `config.json` file.
 - Returns: `{Object}` - The loaded configuration object.

+### `getConfig()`

+- Description: Returns the current configuration object.
+- Returns: `{Object}` - The current configuration object.

-### `saveConfig(config)`
+### `setConfig(newConfig)`

+- Description: Updates the current configuration object with the provided `newConfig`.
 - Parameters:
-  - `config {Object}` - The configuration object to save.
+  - `newConfig {Object}` - The new configuration object to update the current configuration with.
+- Returns: `undefined`

+### `saveConfig()`

-- Description: Saves the configuration object to the `.aidconfig` file in the project root.
+- Description: Saves the current configuration object to the `config.json` file.

-### `getConfigValue(key)`

-- Parameters:
-  - `key {String}` - The key of the configuration value to retrieve.
-- Returns: `{any}` - The value of the configuration key, or `undefined` if the key does not exist.
+- Returns: `{Promise}` - A promise that resolves when the configuration is saved.

-### `setConfigValue(key, value)`

-- Parameters:
-  - `key {String}` - The key of the configuration value to set.
-  - `value {any}` - The value to set for the configuration key.
-- Description: Sets the value of the configuration key and saves the updated configuration.

-### `removeConfigValue(key)`

-- Parameters:
-  - `key {String}` - The key of the configuration value to remove.
-- Description: Removes the configuration key and saves the updated configuration.

 ## Usage